okjuan/virtual.book/_posts/2023-12-23-sing-backwards-and-weep.md

 tags: reviews books memoir addiction violence music rock seattle washington
 ---

-My {% post_url_with_hover_card second attempt | 2023-11-23-infinite-jest %} to review a book while I read it instead of waiting until I finish it.
+My {% vbook_post second attempt | 2023-11-23-infinite-jest %} to review a book while I read it instead of waiting until I finish it.
 <!--more-->

 This book's average Goodreads rating is 4.33, which is high.